kubeflow/pipelines/samples/contrib/aws-samples/mnist-kmeans-sagemaker/README.md

 Open the Kubeflow pipelines UI.
 Create a new pipeline, and then upload the compiled specification (`.tar.gz` file) as a new pipeline template.

-The pipeline requires several arguments, replace `role_arn` and data path with your settings.
+Provide the `role_arn` and `bucket_name` you created as pipeline inputs.

 Once the pipeline done, you can go to `batch_transform_ouput` to check your batch prediction results.
-You will have an model endpoint in service.
-Please remember to clean it up.
+You will also have an model endpoint in service.
+Refer to [Prediction section](#Prediction) below to run predictions aganist your deployed model aganist the endpoint.
+Please remember to clean up the endpoint.

 ## Prediction